 National Non-Domestic Rates Collection Reserve - This reserve has been established to fund any unplanned fluctuations on the National Non-Domestic Rates Collection Account.
-Business rates collections were severely impacted by the COVID-19 pandemic in 2021/22.
-Section 31 grants were awarded to compensate for this reduction in funding, and this resulted in an increase of £3,019k in this reserve.
-The actual payment of the grants is expected in February 2022.
+Business rates collections were severely impacted by the COVID-19 pandemic in 2021/22 and 2022/23.
+Section 31 grants were awarded to compensate for this reduction in funding, and this resulted in a reserve of £1.695m.
+The actual payment of the grants is expected in February 2023.